South African rand weakens ahead of BRICS, CPI

-The rand has fallen over 6% against the greenback this month and nearly 12% this year.
+The rand has fallen over 6% against the U.S. dollar this month and nearly 12% this year.

 From Tuesday to Thursday, South Africa will host the BRICS summit of emerging market economies, welcoming leaders from Brazil, Russia, India and China.

-Over twenty countries have submitted formal admission requests to join the bloc, with BRICS's potential expansion on the agenda.
+More than 20 countries have submitted formal requests to join the bloc, with BRICS' potential expansion on the agenda.

 On Wednesday, South Africa's July consumer price index will be published.
 Inflation was 5.4% in June and within the South African Reserve Bank's (SARB) target range of 3%-6%.